-All three models are currently being implemented, to greater or lesser degree, by jurisdictions around the world.
-All are capable of succeeding, and all will face formidable challenges.
+The initial impression of the Temporary Joint Subcommittee is that the NS model is most promising.
+The NS model is an opportunity to build a new foundation of public safety on the values of anti-racism, transparency, and evidence-based decision making.
+The TJS notes, however, the importance of seeking further input from stakeholders and members of the public to inform which vision is best for Davis.
+Both models are currently being implemented, to greater or lesser degree, by jurisdictions around the world.
+Both are capable of succeeding, and both will face formidable challenges.
 We urge the City Council to be guided by the principles of public health thinking in making their decision.
 In particular, we urge that the Council choose the vision that in their estimation is most likely to promote investment in preventative approaches to crime and racism; most likely to observe early warning signs of deterioration in community well-being; and most likely in the event of crisis to prove resilient-to contain the design elements that enable learning and adaptation.
+We also recommend that all programs, current and planned, contain a strong monitoring and evaluation component, and that public safety data be made available in a expeditious, user-friendly, and transparent manner.

 The members of the Temporary Joint Subcommittee look forward to supporting Staff and City Council in this exciting time of change.